Connect a Java application to Neon

 Connect from Spring Data

-Spring Data relies on JDBC and PostgreSQL drivers to connect to PostgreSQL databases, such as Neon.
+Spring Data relies on JDBC and Postgres drivers to connect to Postgres databases, such as Neon.
 If you are starting your project with Spring Initializr or connecting from an existing Spring Data project, ensure that the

 PostgreSQL database driver dependency is installed.